cksystemsteaching/selfie/prospectus.md

 Details:

-1. We refer to selfie, wherever approriate, and explain how to interact with the system in the given context.
+1. We refer to selfie, whenever approriate, and explain how to interact with the system in the given context.

 2. We added "Recommended Readings" sections at the end of the selfie and the information chapter.
 We plan to include "State of the Art" sections at the end of the remaining technical chapters.

-3. We improved the material in general and on Boolean Algebra and negative numbers, in particular.
+3. We improved the material in general and on Boolean Algebra, circuits, and negative numbers, in particular.
 We also added three more figures on adders.

 4. In the meantime we started working on the machine chapter which is still incomplete but included for your reference.